 - Orthopedic shoes as part of a leg brace; and

 Medicare coverage for diabetes orthotics

 Due to decreased blood circulation and nerve sensitivity, it’s common for people with diabetes to have foot problems.
-If the feet are not properly protected, a simple cut or wound could eventually lead to an amputation.
+If the feet are not properly protected, a simple cut, or wound, could potentially lead to an amputation.

-If you have diabetes, Medicare will also cover the furnishing and fitting of one of the following within a calendar year:
+If you have diabetes, Medicare will cover the annual furnishing and fitting of one of the following:

 - One pair of custom-made shoes and orthotic inserts, or